The JSJ-decompositions of one-relator groups with torsion: Introduction

-Theorem~\ref{thm:TheoremA} implies that the JSJ-decompositions of one-ended one-relator groups with torsion have a structure similar to that of torsion-free hyperbolic groups.
-In order to complete a proof of the JSJ-version of the folk conjecture stated above it would be sufficient to provide a positive answer to the following question. \begin{question} Is every torsion-free vertex group in the JSJ-decomposition of a one-relator group with torsion a free group? \end{question} A positive answer to the following question would make the folk conjecture much stronger. \begin{question} Is the unique non-elementary vertex group containing torsion in the JSJ-decomposition of a one-relator group with torsion itself a one-relator group with torsion? \end{question} We do not know if these questions admit positive answers or not.
+A positive answer to the following question would make the folk conjecture much stronger. \begin{question} Is the unique non-elementary vertex group containing torsion in the JSJ-decomposition of a one-ended one-relator group with torsion itself a one-relator group with torsion? \end{question} We do not know if these questions admit positive answers or not.
 Note that B.B.Newman provided a possible counter-example to the folk conjecture which motivates this paper \cite{pride1977twogensubgps}, and one can interpret Newman's construction as a possible counter-example to Question~\ref{Q:freevertices}.
 However, in Example~\ref{ex:2-genLoop} from Section~\ref{sec:examples} we prove that Newman's group is not a counter-example to Question~\ref{Q:freevertices}, and so not a counter-example to the JSJ-version of the folk conjecture.